LukePappa/Ourism/final.md

-Cultivating inner peace through disciplined emotional regulation is one's true purpose.
+Inner peace can be cultivated through disciplined emotional regulation and is of infinite value.